Ratcliffe College: Independent Schools Inspectorate (ISI)

 Ratcliffe College is regularly inspected by the Independent Schools Inspectorate (ISI).
-This is the body approved by the Department of Education for the purpose of inspecting schools belonging to Independent Schools Council (ISC) Associations and reporting on compliance with independent school regulations.
+This is the body approved by the Department of Education for the purpose of inspecting schools belonging to the Independent Schools Council (ISC) Associations and reporting on compliance with independent school regulations.

-The School received Excellent report in all areas, during the latest ISI Inspection, 2022 - Focused Compliance and Educational Quality Inspection.
+The school received an excellent report in all areas during the latest ISI Inspection, 2022 – Focused Compliance and Educational Quality Inspection.
 The Educational Quality Inspection reports on the quality of the College’s work.
 It focuses on two key outcomes: